ESL and stakeholders pressure: how to avoid this happening in your organisation

 Stakeholder is a term to designate any individual, group or organisation that has an interest or is impacted by a business or organisation.

-The clubs have clearly failed to engage with several of their stakeholder groups and, at the very least, the following were NOT consulted:
+The clubs have clearly failed in engaging stakeholder groups and, at the very least, the following were NOT consulted:

 And of course, there may be many more categories of stakeholders that would be affected.

-Consultation is based on core principles (the Gunning Principles), and our friends at the Consultation Institute went straight to the point:
+Stakeholder buy-in is crucial for the success of any project or consultation, and consultation is based on core principles (the Gunning Principles).
+As our friends at the Consultation Institute have put, straight to the point:

-Football at the top is big business, but the need to work with stakeholders has become crystal clear – so what should they have done?
+Football at the top is big business, and the need to work and engage with stakeholders has become crystal clear – so how could the clubs involved have done this better?

 In a nutshell:

-Ultimately, the owners will probably walk away unbowed, but you can surely expect that Edward Woodward will not be the only C-Suite level employee to receive a P45 on the back of the sorry episode, and it remains to be seen what the legacy effect will be across the industry in years to come.
+Ultimately, the owners will probably walk away unbowed, and it remains to be seen what the legacy effect will be across the industry in years to come.

-Spend time identifying your stakeholders across all levels of interest, and get to know them.
-Learn their needs and motivations so you can develop an effective communication strategy.
+Spend time identifying your stakeholders across all levels of interest and influence, and get to know them.
+Learn their needs, issues and motivations so you can develop an effective communication strategy.

-A carefully planned stakeholder engagement strategy will give you the chance to build a good relationship that will reflect in the success of your project.
+A carefully planned stakeholder engagement strategy will give you the chance to build a good relationship that will be reflected in the success of your project.